-5 RSA Inclusive Growth Commission - Making Our Economy Work for Everyone, 2017 opportunities than those in the South.
-Some of our older working age residents struggle to find and stay in work.
+5 RSA Inclusive Growth Commission - Making Our Economy Work for Everyone, 2017 residents struggle to find and stay in work.
 Whilst many of our young people know what career they would like to do, some are unsure of how best to achieve their potential.
 As well as looking to the Council and other public sector partners for strategic leadership, businesses and organisations also want specific initiatives to support their ambitions.